BlueDot VL53L1X Time-of-Flight Distance Sensor

 Here are the board's main features:

 • Distance Measurements up to 4 m.
-Distance measurements are independent of ambient light conditions and target characteristics, like color, shape or texture.
-These factors will however influence the maximum distance capable of being measured.
+Distance measurements are independent of ambient light conditions and target characteristics, like color, shape, or texture.
+These factors will influence the maximum distance capable of being measured.
 The minimum distance for accurate measurements is 4 cm.

 • I2C Communication.
 The sensor communicates through the I2C protocol using the address 0x29.